-TDS Outing at Uptown Loft Friday, Sep 23 at 9:00pm
+TDS Christmass Outing at Uptown Loft Friday, December 16 at 9:00pm

 2464 Yonge Street, just north of Eglinton.
 Cover is $10 and includes an intermediate or beginner lesson from 9 - 10pm.
 About 250ppl expected!
 For more info.
 Map.

-TDS Bachata Party, Saturday October 1st at 9:00PM at Empress Walk
+TDS Bachata Party, TBA at 8:45PM at Empress Walk

 A little while ago, Andrea had asked for tips from a leader’s perspective on how to become a better follower.
 While attending this week’s Sunday social, I spent my focus on coming up with some thoughts on this subject.
 While I haven’t truly learned to follow, I’m hoping that these ideas will help and am looking forward to hearing your imput (whether you lead, follow or both!)